christianmalek/Cut/README.md

 ## Requirements

 Before you try to install Cut, make sure that following requirements are fulfilled:

-..*Apache and activated rewrite_mod
+* Apache and activated rewrite_mod
-..*PHP
+* PHP
-..*mySQL or something equivalent
+* mySQL or something equivalent

 ## Installation